.

-The Ugly Nest Caterpillar (Archips cerasivoranus)Moth
+The Ugly Nest Caterpillar (Archips cerasivoranus)

-caterpillarsArchips is a common, patch-restricted forager that feeds socially on small cherry trees.
+Archips is a common patch-restricted forager that feeds socially on small cherry trees.
 The caterpillars live in colonies containing several hundred siblings but colonies may merge, resulting in aggregations of a thousand or more individuals.

-Perhaps the most remarkable aspect of the caterpillar's collective behavior is their ability to manipulate leaves and branches, drawing them into a compact nest within which they live, feed, and ultimately pupate.
+The most remarkable aspect of the caterpillars' collective behavior is their ability to manipulate leaves and branches, drawing them into a compact nest within which they live, feed and ultimately pupate.
 They accomplish this by spinning silk threads between the existing nest and new leaves that are to be drawn into the nest.
 Each stand of silk is stretched slightly before it is attached to a leaf and its axial retraction exerts a miniscule force on the leaf, pulling it slightly toward the nest.
 It is the cumulative force of many such strands of silk spun by groups of caterpillars all spinning at the same time that eventually draws the leaf into the nest.
 In this way the entire top of a small tree may be tightly bound into a nest.

 Archips colony spinning and feeding